Hostages safe after Texas synagogue standoff; captor dead

 DeSarno said Saturday night that the man had been identified “but we are not prepared to release his identity or confirm his identity at this time.”

-Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon after that, FBI Dallas spokeswoman Katie Chaumont said.
+Police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon after that, FBI Dallas spokesperson Katie Chaumont said.

 Shortly before 2 p.m., the man said, “You got to do something.
 I don’t want to see this guy dead.”
 Moments later, the feed cut out.
 A Meta company spokesperson later confirmed that Facebook removed the video.

-Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream.
-But John Floyd, board chair for the Houston chapter of the Council on American-Islamic Relations, — the nation’s largest Muslim advocacy group — said Siddiqui’s brother, Mohammad Siddiqui, was not involved.
+Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream, but Faizan Syed, the executive director of Council on American-Islamic Relations in Dallas Fort-Worth Texas, told The Associated Press that Siddiqui’s brother, Mohammad Siddiqui, was not involved.
+Syed said CAIR’s support and prayers were with the people being held in the synagogue.

-“This assailant has nothing to do with Dr. Aafia, her family, or the global campaign to get justice for Dr. Aafia.
-We want the assailant to know that his actions are wicked and directly undermine those of us who are seeking justice for Dr. Aafia,” said Floyd, who also is legal counsel for Mohammad Siddiqui.
-“We have confirmed that the family member being wrongly accused of this heinous act is not near the DFW Metro area.”

 Texas resident Victoria Francis told the AP that she watched about an hour of the livestream before it cut out.
 She said she heard the man rant against America and claim he had a bomb.